Chart Color Schemes

 Educational achievement in Cooroibah places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 18.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 46.4% of residents aged 15+ holding them, including advanced diplomas (12.9%) and certificates (33.5%).
-Educational participation is high at 29.5%, with 11.2% in primary education, 10.1% in secondary education, and 2.7% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 13.7%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
+Vocational skills are prominent, with 46.4% of residents aged 15+ holding such credentials – advanced diplomas at 12.9% and certificates at 33.5%.

-Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.
 This includes 11.2% in primary education, 10.1% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education